guark/guark/README.md

 ### 🎸   How it works

-Guark backend and logic part handled by native Go code, while the user interfaces built with modern web technologies (vue, react, etc...), and guark javascript API allows you to call your exported go functions and plugins.
+Guark backend and logic part handled by native Go code, while the user interfaces built with modern web technologies (Vue.js, React.js, etc...), while Guark javascript API allows you to communicate between your Go and UI JS framework, and calling your exported Go functions and plugin(s) methods.

-### 📐   Important note
+### 🙏   Important note

 This is a v0 "WIP" prototype of guark, still a lot to do to make it to production v1. your feedback is very appreciated.